Søren Krogh

 Søren Krogh (born April 19, 1977) is a Danish football coach and former professional football midfielder.
-He is currently the assistant manager of OB.
+He was most recently the manager of Danish Superliga club OB.

 Career

 Coaching career

 In July 2009 it was confirmed, that Krogh had joined Danish club BGA as a playing-assistant coach under manager Thomas Maale.
 In the summer 2011, Krogh joined his former club FC Nordsjælland as assistant coach for the U-19 team.
 He was promoted then promoted to the first team in July 2015, where he also would function as assistant coach.
 Two years later, in July 2017, he signed a contract extension with Nordsjælland.
 On 10 December 2019 Nordsjælland confirmed, that Krough would leave the club to join AaB.

 AaB confirmed the arrival of Krogh as the club's new head of football on 10 December 2019, from the beginning of 2020.
 In November 2020 Krogh revealed, that he would leave his position at the end of the season, as he wanted to return coaching.
 However, he left the club already on 18 January 2022, when he was announced as the new assistant coach of Andreas Alm at Danish Superliga club OB.

+Following the sacking of Alm in November 2023, Krogh promoted to manager of OB.
+In the 2024-25 season he won the Danish 1st Division with OB.
+He was despite the title win replaced with German manager Alexander Zorniger, as the club felt they 'needed more experience'.